tanimislam/covid19_stats/docs/_sources/cli/covid19_create_movie_or_summary.rst.txt

 This mode of operation, for example for NYC, will output seven files:

-* ``covid19_nyc_LATEST.pkl.gz`` is the `Pandas DataFrame`_  of the COVID-19 cases and deaths, total and per county, from the date of first incident to the latest incident.
+* ``covid19_nyc_LATEST.pkl.gz`` is the serialized :py:class:`Pandas DataFrame <pandas.DataFrame>` of the COVID-19 cases and deaths, total and per county, from the date of first incident to the latest incident.

 * `covid19_nyc_cds_LATEST.pdf <https://tanimislam.github.io/covid19movies/covid19_nyc_cds_LATEST.pdf>`_ and `covid19_nyc_cds_LATEST.png <https://tanimislam.github.io/covid19movies/covid19_nyc_cds_LATEST.png>`_ are the PDF and PNG showing the trend of COVID-19 cases and deaths in the NYC metro area.